dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

                                               to-old = merge from new channel's branches to existing channel's branches --movement-only                           Channel branch is for code movement only.
-                                            Don't branch where unecessary, instead adding new channel to existing mappings (see Unstable builds) --internal                                New channel is internal-only
+                                            Don't branch where unnecessary, instead adding new channel to existing mappings (see Unstable builds) --internal                                New channel is internal-only
 ```